-What is Text-Based Customer Service?
+What Is Text-Based Customer Service?

-With text–based customer service, support teams can relay updates and notifications, resolve customer inquiries, conduct surveys and reviews, and track products all with a few text messages.
+By using SMS for customer service, support teams can relay updates and notifications, resolve customer inquiries, conduct surveys and reviews, and track products all with a few text messages.

 In order to scale, organize, and limit errors, most text-based customer service strategies implement SMS customer service software.
 Utilizing a software or texting platform will help you track your messages, organize your data, and streamline notification and update processes.

-Benefits of Customer Service Via Text Message
+Benefits of SMS for Customer Service

-Other benefits of text based customer service include:
+Other benefits of text-based customer service:

-- Improved Efficiency: Because your customer service agents will be able to handle multiple conversations at the same time, you will likely see an increase in productivity.
+- Improved efficiency: Because your customer service agents will be able to handle multiple conversations at the same time, you will likely see an increase in productivity.
 Additionally, customers will have to wait less time to get a response to their answers.

-SMS Customer Service Platforms You Need to be Using
+Messaging Platforms You Need to Be Using

-And because most businesses can support over-the-top-messaging (OTT), which is simply messaging outside of SMS through third-party platforms, integrating texting apps and outside platforms should be a simple task.
+Because most businesses can support over-the-top-messaging (OTT), which is simply messaging outside of SMS through third-party platforms, integrating texting apps and outside platforms should be a simple task.

-- Facebook Messenger
+- Messenger from Meta

 - Apple Business Chat